Kong/docs.konghq.com/app/_catalog/Moesif/kong-plugin-moesif/index.md

 name: Moesif API Insights # (required) The name of your extension.
   # Use capitals and spaces as needed.
-id: kong-plugin-moesif # a slug-formatted string to represent your extension
-  # Use only lowercase letters, numerals, and hyphens (-).

 categories: # (required) Uncomment all that apply.
   #- authentication